 The Problem With Chemical Pesticides

 Let’s face it, chemical pesticides give us instant gratification when it comes to killing nasty bugs.
 No doubt about that.
+But they cause major long-term damage to the health of our gardens.

-It’s best to use natural pest control remedies that will target the pest insects, without harming other insects in the process.
-When we do that, we are working with nature instead of against it.
+That’s why it’s best to use natural pest control remedies that will target the bad insects, without harming others in the process.
+I don’t know about you, but that sounds WAY easier to me.

 Natural Remedies For Pests In The Garden